-- Your child age 26 or over (unless he/she was disabled and incapable of self-support prior to age 26).
+- Your child age 26 or over (unless they are disabled and incapable of self-support prior to age 26).

 A carrier may request that an enrollee verify the eligibility of any or all family members listed as covered under the enrollee's FEHB enrollment.